If you came to this page directly and do not see a navigation frame on top, please go to the home page.

-The earliest document mentioning 'Turnesheim' is the Codex Laureshamensis (Lorscher Codex) of AD 778, another document mentioning 'Thuringesheim' dates of AD 946.
-From 1025 it was in possession of the nearby benedictine abbey Limburg (today in Bad Dürkheim) which gave it as a fief to the counts of Leiningen in 1206.
-Already in 1360 Dürkheim was mentioned as a town, but lost this status in 1471 when it was conquered by Elector Friedrich the Victorious of the Palatinate.
-In 1554 the Counts of Leiningen obtained full possession of Dürkheim.
-During the Palatinate War of Succession Dürkheim was almost completely destroyed in 1689, but was rebuilt and obtained the status of a town again already in 1700.
-In 1725 it became the residence of the counts (from 1779 on princes) of Leiningen and remained their residence until 1794 when it was conquered by France.
+The earliest document mentioning Turnesheim is the Codex Laureshamensis (Lorsch Codex) of AD 778, another document mentioning Thuringesheim dates of AD 946.
+From 1025 it was in possession of the nearby Benedictine abbey Limburg (today in Bad Dürkheim) which gave it as a fief to the Counts of Leiningen in 1206.
+Already in 1360 Dürkheim was mentioned as a town, but lost this status in 1471 when it was conquered by Elector Friedrich I ('the Victorious') of the Palatinate.
+In 1554 the Counts of Leiningen-Dagsburg obtained full possession of Dürkheim.
+During the Palatinate War of Succession, Dürkheim was almost completely destroyed in 1689, but was rebuilt and obtained the status of a town again already in 1700.
+In 1725 it became the residence town of the Counts (1779 Princes) of Leiningen(-Dagsburg-Hardenburg) and remained their residence until 1794 when it was conquered by France.
 Like the rest of the Palatinate it became part of the Kingdom of Bavaria in 1816.
-The saline springs already used for he production of salt as early as 1387 became the basis for therapeutic applications of the saline in the 19th century.
-In 1847, Dürkheim obtained the official status of a spa town, and in 1904 received the predicate 'Bad'.
+The saline springs — already used for he production of salt as early as 1387 — became the basis for therapeutic applications of the saline in the 19th century.
+In 1847, Dürkheim obtained the official status of a spa town, and in 1904 received the predicate Bad.
 Today, Bad Dürkheim is one of the most popular spa towns in Germany's state of Rheinland-Pfalz.